Kgotlello-Leshike/Retail-sales-customer-insights-analysis/README.md

 The analysis combines **SQL queries, Python data analysis, and visualizations** to transform raw transactional data into actionable business insights.

-Processed datasets from this analysis can also be used to build **interactive dashboards in Power BI**.

----

-# 📊 Dashboard Preview

-Below is a preview of the Power BI dashboard built using the exported datasets from this project.

-*(Dashboard screenshot will be added here)*

-The dashboard provides insights into:

-- Revenue by product category
-- Monthly and quarterly sales trends
-- Customer demographics
-- Seasonal product performance

 ---

 # 🎯 Project Objectives